blaketilghman/MeshDuck/README.md

 Known Issues:
 <ul>
   <li> Larger files will not send over the mesh.
+Working scripts so far have been less than 500 bytes.
 </ul>
 <br><hr>